Difference Between Return on Investment and Cost of Capital

 2. Return on Investment (ROI) is also known as the “required rate of return”, while the other name for Cost of Capital (COC) is “weighted average cost of capital”.
 This word is sometimes used interchangeably.

-4. Return on investment has three major components, i.e. Dividend Yield, Earnings Growth, and the change in the level of valuation (P/E) ratio, while Cost of Capital (COC) also has three components that are – Debt, Preferred, and Common Equity.
+4. Return on investment has three major components, i.e. Dividend Yield, Earnings Growth, and the change in the valuation (P/E) ratio.
+In comparison, Cost of Capital (COC) also has three components: Debt, Preferred, and Common Equity.

-5. Return on Investment (ROI) is the expected return getting by an induvial while Cost of Capital (COC) is the return required by the company to invest in a project.
+5. Return on Investment (ROI) is the expected return getting by an individual, while Cost of Capital (COC) is the return the company requires to invest in a project.

 Difference Between Return on Investment and Cost of Capital